Misprinted dime error coin off center

 What Are Misprinted Dimes?

 Misprinted dimes fall into three broad categories.
-Die errors — like doubled dies and overdates — originate in the die preparation process before a single coin is struck.
+Die errors — like doubled dies and overdates — originate in the die preparation process.
 Planchet errors — like missing clad layers and wrong planchets — originate in the blank preparation process.
-And striking errors — like off-center strikes, double strikes, and die caps — occur during the actual coin production process.
-Each type has its own identification method, value range, and collector community.
+Striking errors — like off-center strikes, double strikes, and die caps — occur during coin production itself.

 Most Valuable Misprinted Dime: The 1982 no mint mark Roosevelt dime is the most famous and widely collected modern misprinted dime — findable in circulation, worth $75–$300+ depending on condition.